vE5li/healthy/README.md

 ## 📡 API

 - `GET /` - Web dashboard
-- `GET /status` - JSON endpoint with all device statuses
+- `GET /status` - JSON endpoint with all device and domain statuses